Communication Efficient Quantum Secret Sharing

-This does not end the reconstruction process because the secret is still entangled with the rest of the system and we may not be able to recover an arbirary superposition.
+This does not end the reconstruction process because the secret could be still entangled with the rest of the system and we may not be able to recover an arbitrary superposition.
 Further steps are required to recover the secret completely.
-Setting $t_1= s_1+3s_2+4r_1$ and then $t_2=2t_1+3s_1+4s_2+4r_2$, we obtain the following state
+Setting $t_1= s_1+s_2+r_1$ and then $t_2=t_1+2s_1+2s_2+2r_2$, we obtain the following state

-At this point the secret is completely disentangled with the rest of the qudits and the state of the remaining qudits is independent of the secret, thereby ensuring we can recover the secret.
+At this point the secret is found to be completely disentangled with the rest of the qudits and the state of the remaining qudits is independent of the secret, thereby ensuring we can recover an arbitrary linear combination of basis states.

-Suppose now we try to recover the secret when we have access to all three participants (they constitute a non-minimal authorized set).
+Let us recover the secret when we have access to all three participants (they constitute a non-minimal authorized set).
 We do not need to have access to all the six qudits of the participants.
 Just three qudits i.e., one qudit, specifically the first qudit, from each share will suffice.
-By unitary operations on these three qudits, this can be used to obtain,
+By unitary operations on these three qudits of the state in Eq.~\eqref{eq:23ceqss-1}, we obtain,